-SEAMLESS LEVELS OF ABSTRACTION FOR ROBOT COGNITION - (FWF Lise Meitner Project, 2019-2021): The project seeks to develop a robotic cognitive architecture that overcomes the difficulties found when integrating different levels of abstraction (e.g. AI and robotic techniques) for task plan and execution in unstructured scenarios.
-The project hinges on a unified approach that permits searching for feasible solutions at all the levels of abstractions simultaneously, where symbolic descriptions are only evaluated from physical parameters to generate feasible solutions for new task execution.
+SEAMLESS LEVELS OF ABSTRACTION FOR ROBOT COGNITION - (FWF Lise Meitner Project, 2019-2021): The project seeks to develop a robotic cognitive architecture that overcomes the difficulties found when integrating different levels of abstractions (e.g. AI and robotic techniques) for task plan and execution in unstructured scenarios.
+The backbone of the project is a unified approach that permits searching for feasible solutions for new task execution at all the levels of abstractions simultaneously, where symbolic reasoning is no longer disentangled from the physical aspects they represent.